-The Genetics Program provides a strong and well-balanced graduate study and research training for two types of Masters degrees and a Ph.D. degree.
+The Genetics Program provides a strong and well-balanced graduate study and research training for two types of Masters degrees (thesis and non-thesis) and a Ph.D. degree.

 The Ph.D. and Master of Science in Genetics are research degrees.
 Students in these degree programs participate in three five-week rotations with faculty members working in diverse areas.
-These rotations provide students the opportunity to experience different types of research and faculty mentoring styles.
+These laboratory rotations provide students the opportunity to experience different types of research and faculty mentoring styles.
 Students are expected to select a faculty mentor and begin working on their research project(s) in their second semester of their first year.
 A preliminary examination is given following the fourth semester of the program.
 Successful completion of this examination qualifies the student for candidacy for their degree.
+Students are also required to complete two semesters of supervised teaching experience.
 Ph.D. students generally complete their program within 5 years, and Master’s students within 3.